yashkanjariyaa/DeFiCosmos/README.md

 - **Sign Up/Login**: Create a new account or log in using your Metamask wallet.
 - **View Profile**: Explore your personalized profile to see average hold time, wallet traits, and social handles.
 - **Check Wallet Holdings**: Access details about your wallet holdings and token distributions.
+- **View Wallet Score and Portfolio**: Checkout Wallet Score and investments in crypto, NFTS, etc. of other users on different networks.
 - **Join Chat Rooms**: Click on specific blockchain networks to enter dedicated chat rooms and engage with other users.

 ## Contributors